WEYI-TV: Sale to Howard Stirk Holdings and Sinclair management

 On February 28, 2013, Barrington announced that it would sell its entire group, including WEYI and WBSF, to Sinclair Broadcast Group.
 Sinclair already owned a station in the market, Fox affiliate WSMH, and could not own more than one license in the market.
 As part of the sale, Sinclair transferred the license assets of WEYI to Howard Stirk Holdings (owned by political commentator Armstrong Williams) and of WBSF to Cunningham Broadcasting.
 WSMH took over the operations of both WEYI and WBSF through local marketing agreements when the deal was completed on November 25, 2013.

-Effective April 27, 2015, WEYI took over duties of producing the 10 p.m. newscast for sister Sinclair station WSMH, Fox66 News at 10.
+Effective April 27, 2015, WEYI took over duties of producing the 10 p.m. newscast for WSMH, Fox66 News at 10.
 WNEM-TV had previously produced WSMH's evening newscast for nearly a decade.
 The move led to the addition of 18 new news staffers.
 In 2016, Sinclair announced that the UAW had ceased representing nearly 30 WEYI-TV employees.

 Sinclair announced numerous layoffs at WEYI–WSMH in March 2023, which led to a major cut in news production from the stations.
 The morning, 5 p.m., and weekend evening newscasts were discontinued, leaving the station to broadcast newscasts at 6 and 11 p.m.

 In September 2025, Sinclair moved to buy WEYI-TV outright.
+On December 10, 2025, the NBC affiliation was moved to WSMH's second subchannel, while WEYI-TV's main channel flipped to Roar.
+The sale was completed on March 1, 2026.